ERC-8054/ERC-8054/README.md

 ### Checkpoint Nonce Overflow

-Implementations should consider the implications of checkpoint nonce overflow.
+Implementations should consider the implications of checkpoint nonce overflow when using a smaller uint type.

 ## Reference Tests